miao1007/gitbook-plugin-mermaid-cli/README.md

 ```

+## Pre Installation
+Puppeteer is a tool to control Chrome via javascript, and mermaid.cli is a wrapper for mermaid on top of Chrome runtime.The installation of puppeteer may be hard on private network, so I created a plugin to skip download the Chrome.

+You need to install the Chrome anywhere(yum, brew, or install.exe).
+Chrome 68+ is preferred.
+If you're running on CentOS6, latest Chrome is [not supported](https://www.centos.org/forums/viewtopic.php?t=53768).

 ## Install
-puppeteer is a tool to control Chrome via javascript, and mermaid.cli is a wrapper for mermaid on the top of Chrome Runtime.The installation of puppeteer may be hard on private network, so I created a plugin to skip download the Chrome.

 in the book.json: